Govan Old Parish Church: Church building

-Excavations have revealed that there has been a succession of churches built on the sight of the present church building.
+Excavations have revealed that there has been a succession of churches built on the site of the present church building.
 Little is known of the early churches however it is documented that the medieval church building had a belfry at the west end and was expanded with the addition of a north aisle in 1651.
 Its foundations were uncovered during excavations that took place between 1994 and 1996.
 The medieval church was demolished in 1762 when a new church was built.
 This 18th century church was replaced with a new church built in 1826 in the Georgian Gothic Style.
 This building was dismantled in 1884 and rebuilt in Golspie Street as the Elder Park Parish Church.
 Elder Park Parish Church closed in 1970 and the building was demolished in 2008 after it burned down.

 The present Govan Old Parish Church is an ornate, Category A listed building of significant architectural merit, designed by Robert Rowand Anderson and influenced by features at Pluscarden Abbey near Elgin.

 The majority of the current church building was constructed 1884–1888, although the site is one of the oldest places of Christian worship in Scotland.
 It was opened and dedicated on 19 May 1888.
 Unusually, the axis of the church was turned to orientate north–south rather than the traditional east–west orientation, but this allowed the main door to face south to the main street.

 Upon construction, the congregation was closely associated with the Scoto-Catholic High Church movement within the Church of Scotland—several former ministers have been actively involved with the Scottish Church Society.
 Notable former ministers include the Reverend George MacLeod, later the Lord MacLeod of Fuinary, and Norman Shanks, Leader of the Iona Community from 1995 to 2002.

 Govan Old also has noteworthy stained glass windows.
 Two of the church's windows were given by Robert Malcolm Kerr; the Emmaus window in 1891, and Christ blessing the children in 1902.
 Both were made by Heaton, Butler and Bayne.